jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 ### 320 Deadlines for steps to approve composition and execute deed
-(1) The deadlines for steps to approve the composition and execute the deed are— (a) the confirming resolution must be passed within 1 month after the preliminary resolution is passed; and (b) the Court must approve the composition within 1 month after the confirming resolution is passed; and (c) the bankrupt must execute the deed of composition within 5 working days after the Court approves the composition or, if the Court allows the bankrupt additional time, within that time.
+(1) The deadlines for steps to approve the composition and execute the deed are— (a) the confirming resolution must be passed within 1 month after the preliminary resolution is passed; and (b) the court must approve the composition within 1 month after the confirming resolution is passed; and (c) the bankrupt must execute the deed of composition within 5 working days after the court approves the composition or, if the court allows the bankrupt additional time, within that time.
 (2) If any of the deadlines is not kept,—
   (a) immediately on the expiry of the deadline, the proceedings in the bankruptcy resume as if there had been no confirming resolution; and
   (b) none of the periods specified in subsection (1) counts in the calculation of a period of time for any purpose of this Act.

-### 321 Procedure following Court approval of composition
+### 321 Procedure following court approval of composition
-(1) The Registrar of the Court must, after entering the deed of composition,— (a) endorse on the deed that it has been entered and filed in the Court; and (b) if requested by the Assignee, deliver the deed to the Assignee.
+(1) The Registrar of the court must, after entering the deed of composition,— (a) endorse on the deed that it has been entered and filed in the court; and (b) if requested by the Assignee, deliver the deed to the Assignee.
-(2) The Assignee, as soon as practicable after the deed has been entered,— (a) must take all steps necessary to have any vesting provided for in the deed registered or recorded in the appropriate registry or office, and must then return the deed to the file of the Court; and
+(2) The Assignee, as soon as practicable after the deed has been entered,— (a) must take all steps necessary to have any vesting provided for in the deed registered or recorded in the appropriate registry or office, and must then return the deed to the file of the court; and
   (b) must, subject to the provisions of the deed, give possession to the bankrupt or the trustee under the composition, as the case may be, of—
     (i) the bankrupt's property; or
     (ii) so much of the bankrupt's property as the Assignee possesses and that under the composition revests in the bankrupt or the trustee.

 ### 322 Enforcement of composition
-The Court may,—
+The court may,—
-  (a) on the application of an aggrieved person, order that any default in payment of any composition approved by the Court be remedied:
+  (a) on the application of an aggrieved person, order that any default in payment of any composition approved by the court be remedied:
-  (b) on the application of a person interested, enforce the provisions of any composition approved by the Court.
+  (b) on the application of a person interested, enforce the provisions of any composition approved by the court.

 ### 323 Court's exclusive jurisdiction
-(1) After the preliminary resolution has been passed, the Court continues to have exclusive jurisdiction in relation to the composition and the deed of composition, and their administration.
+(1) After the preliminary resolution has been passed, the court continues to have exclusive jurisdiction in relation to the composition and the deed of composition, and their administration.
-(2) On an application in relation to the composition, the deed of composition, or their administration, the Court may,— (a) for the purpose of summoning and examining the bankrupt and witnesses, direct the proceeding as if it were a proceeding under subpart 5 of Part 3:
+(2) On an application in relation to the composition, the deed of composition, or their administration, the court may,— (a) for the purpose of summoning and examining the bankrupt and witnesses, direct the proceeding as if it were a proceeding under subpart 5 of Part 3:
   (b) make the order or orders that it thinks appropriate, including an order as to the costs of the application.

 ### 324 Law and practice in bankruptcy applies to deed
-The Court must decide a question arising under the deed of composition according to the law and practice of bankruptcy, if the law and practice of bankruptcy is relevant.
+The court must decide a question arising under the deed of composition according to the law and practice of bankruptcy, if the law and practice of bankruptcy is relevant.

 ### Subpart 2 — Proposals